1 of 10

 IRS VOS 2018

-IRS Vendor Outreach Sessions for FY 2017 and 2018 are held at IRS New Carollton Building, New Carollton, MD.
+IRS Vendor Outreach Sessions for FY 2019 are held at IRS New Carollton Building, New Carollton, MD.
 This is a secured facility, please provide your government issued ID upon entering.
 There are no parking on-site, please use public parking provided by WMATA at the adjacent New Carollton Metro station.

 4 of 10